npfernandes/ensemblify/docs/source/installation.rst

 Ensemblify Python Package
 -------------------------

-It is **heavily** recommended to install the `ensemblify` Python package in a dedicated virtual environment.
+It is **heavily** recommended to install the ``ensemblify`` Python package in a dedicated virtual environment.

 You can create a new virtual environment using your favorite virtual environment manager.
-Examples shown will use `conda`.
-If you want to download `conda` you can do so through their `website <https://conda.io/projects/conda/en/latest/user-guide/install/index.html>`_.
-We recommend `miniconda <https://www.anaconda.com/docs/getting-started/miniconda/install>`_, a free minimal installer for conda.
+Examples shown will use ``conda``.
+If you want to download ``conda`` you can do so through their `website <https://conda.io/projects/conda/en/latest/user-guide/install/index.html>`_.
+We recommend `miniconda <https://www.anaconda.com/docs/getting-started/miniconda/install>`_, a free minimal installer for ``conda``.

-To install the `ensemblify` Python package, you can follow these commands:
+To install the ``ensemblify`` Python package, you can follow these commands:

-1. Get the `ensemblify` source code.
+1. Get the ``ensemblify`` source code.
 To do this you:

    a.
 Install `Git <https://git-scm.com/>`_ if you haven't already:

       - On Linux: ``sudo apt-get install git``
       - On macOS: Install Xcode Command Line Tools or use Homebrew: ``brew install git``

    b.
 Clone this repository and ``cd`` into it: